dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/plan.md

 T-shirt size: Large

-We are actively gathering feedback on which improvements to make to the Cosmos provider in EF Core 6.0.
+We are actively gathering feedback on which improvements to make to the Azure Cosmos DB provider in EF Core 6.0.
 We will update this document as we learn more.
-For now, please make sure to vote (👍) for the Cosmos features that you need.
+For now, please make sure to vote (👍) for the Azure Cosmos DB features that you need.

-Update: We have been doing extensive customer development around the Cosmos provider.
+Update: We have been doing extensive customer development around the Azure Cosmos DB provider.
 This has resulted in the following enhancements being pulled into EF Core 6.0:

 - [Azure Cosmos DB provider should default to implicit ownership](https://github.com/dotnet/efcore/issues/24803)
 - [Set partition key on join entity type by convention](https://github.com/dotnet/efcore/issues/23491)